 $a->causeErr();

-When this option is set, all emitted PHP files are the same name as the Pratphall source files (.ts files) but with PHP extensions.
-This cannot be used with --single since that option basically includes this option.
+--no-organize--single since that option basically includes this option.
 This option allows top-level code in any file and allows any file to operate in the global namespace.
 This option is best used in conjunction with --require-references.
 When that option is set, the ///<reference path="PATH" /> references become require_once calls in PHP.

 //file1.php